BaseMax/TCP-Typescript-BUN/README.md

 bun run index.ts
 ```

-By default, the server runs on 127.0.0.1:3000.
-You can connect to it using a TCP client like nc (Netcat):
+By default, the server runs on `127.0.0.1:3000`.
+You can connect to it using a TCP client like `nc` (Netcat):

 ```
 nc 127.0.0.1 3000